 Kirk Clay Sr. is a Senior Advisor, Analyst, and Strategist.
-Currently, he leads to multiple efforts.
-He is responsible for the strategic and operational leadership of Capital View Advisors.
+Currently, he leads multiple efforts and is responsible for the strategic and operational leadership of Capital View Advisors.
 His responsibilities include publicly representing the collaborative, overseeing the donor acquisition effort, and guiding the overall program implementation with institutional and individual contributors.

 Before that, Kirk Clay served as a Senior Advisor to PowerPAC+ where he built and led management systems, structures, and measures for the “start-up” business.
 Recently, he led an independent expenditure to elect U.S. Senator Cory Booker.
 Also, he served as the national field director during the 2008 primary season where he raised $10 million and led an effort that mobilized more than 500,000 voters in ten states that resulted in the election of President Barack Obama.